Student Handbook: Master's Programs

 Number of Credits

 The minimum requirement for the Master of Science or Master of Engineering degrees in the School of Engineering and Science (SES), the School of Systems and Enterprises (SSE), and the College of Arts and Letters (CAL) is 30 credits.
-The Masters' degrees in the School of Technology Management (STM) require 36 credits; the Executive Master of Technology Management degree requires 44 credits, and the MBA requires 60 credits.
+The Masters' degrees in the School of Technology Management (STM) require 30 credits; the Master of Science in Technology Management for Experienced Professionals (MSTM) requires 36 credits, and the MBA requires 48 credits.
 Degree requirements for interdisciplinary programs vary.
-Up to 9 transfer credits may be accepted by the School of Engineering and Science, the School of Systems and Enterprises, and the College of Arts and Letters, and 12 transfer credits may be accepted by the School of Technology Management if these credits have not already been used to obtain an academic degree.
+Up to 9 transfer credits may be accepted, if these credits have not already been used to obtain an academic degree.
 All credits for transfer must show grades of "B" (3.0 GPA) or better, and the courses must be approved by the appropriate departments, the Dean of Graduate Academics and then submitted to the Registrar's Office.

 Students must maintain a satisfactory academic standing each semester.
 Please see Probation and Dismissal Guidelines.

 In order to graduate a student must obtain: (1) a minimum of “B” (3.0 GPA) average in his or her major field, and (2) an overall average of “B” in the courses offered to meet the requirements for the degree.

 When a student has completed 20 credits or within two weeks after the start of the term in which he or she expects to complete the requirements for the degree, whichever comes first, the student prepares an Application for Candidacy form, has it approved by the Faculty Advisor, and submits it to the Office of the Registrar.
 The Application for Candidacy takes precedence over all Study Plans and Change of Study Plans previously submitted.